 Cost and Registration

-Registration closes mmm, dd, 2016 at 5:00 pm.
-Fee includes manual, handouts and a 5-Class Package valid for one year.
+Fee includes handouts and a 5-Class Package valid for one year.

-Refunds (minus a $150 Administration Fee) are available up to mmm dd, 2016.
+Refunds (minus a $150 Administration Fee) are available up to March 10, 2016.
 No refunds after commencement.

 Attendees must have a minimum of one year of experience practicing yoga regularly.
 Prior certification to teach yoga is not a prerequisite.
 For 200 hour certified Yoga Teachers the credits for this intensive can be applied towards a 500 hour certification and is eligible for CEUs with Yoga Alliance.